 Bitcoin is one of the first implementations of Blockchain technology.
-It was invented by some anonymous person or group named Satosi Nakamoto in 2008.
-He/they published a white paper explaining about most of those Blockchain concept on which Bitcoin relies on.
-Bitcoin.
-It is a digital currency which is not in control of any government like that of fiat currencies.
+It was invented by an anonymous person or group named Satosi Nakamoto in 2008.
+They published a white paper explaining about most of those Blockchain concepts on which Bitcoin relies on.
+Bitcoin is a digital currency which is not in control of any government like that of ﬁat currencies.
 Bitcoin is all about putting those Blockchain theories into real practice in which people in the network can trust each other because of this promising technology and can exchange the values or assets as bounded by the rules defined in the Bitcoin protocol.
 This enables the people to trust each other without the need of any middle men like banks or lawyer or anything else.
 Bitcoin encompasses nodes who are the people in the network who transact with Bitcoin and there are miners who perform difficult cryptographic puzzle to add new blocks in the Blockchain.
-So, Bitcoin has or can solve a lot of problems with fiat currency by eliminating the need of central authority, banks, a lot of fees and time.
+So, Bitcoin has solved or can solve a lot of problems with fiat currency by eliminating the need of central authority, banks, a lot of fees and time.

+Ethereum

-With the rise of Bitcoin, a lot of new crypto-currencies have emerged globally along with several other new applications of Blockchain.
-In the beginning of 2014, a guy of age just 19 named Vitalik Buterin released a concept of open-source, public, Blockchain based distributed computing platform called Ethereum with which programs can be run in a decentralized manner, i.e, there is not any central authority to run the program, instead the program is executed in millions of computers in distributed network of which you and me can be part of it.
-So, there will not be single central entity to control over the execution of the program like traditionally several third parties are involved in, such as Google, Microsoft or Amazon.
-Such programs that are running in decentralized network is called ‘Smart Contracts’.
+With the rise of Bitcoin, a lot of new crypto-currencies have emerged globally along with several new applications of Blockchain.
+In the beginning of 2014, a guy of age just 19 named Vitalik Buterin released a concept of open-source Blockchain based distributed computing platform called Ethereum with which programs can be run in a decentralized manner.
+There is no central authority to run the programs, instead the program is executed in millions of computers in the distributed network of which you and I can be part of it.
+So, there won’t be a single central entity to control over the execution of the program like traditionally several third parties are involved in, such as Google, Microsoft or Amazon.
+Such programs that are running in the decentralized network are called ‘Smart Contracts’.
 It basically is a self-executing computer program that automatically executes when specific conditions are met.
 As they run on Blockchain, they run exactly as programed without any possibility of censorship, downtime, fraud or third-party interference.
-To understand, smart contracts are just like an ordinary contracts except it is snippets of codes that concern all the rules and regulation of contract details.
-This will let the people to execute real contracts of exchanging money, property, shares or anything of value in a transparent, conflict-free way avoiding the services of middleman.
-For executing the programs in decentralized network, the nodes in the network has to spend their computing power, in return, they get paid in ‘Ether’ which is cryptocurrency made by Ethereum.
+A smart contract is just like an ordinary contract except that it includes snippets of codes that relate to all the rules and regulations of contract details.
+This will let the people to execute real contracts of exchanging money, property, shares or anything of value in a transparent, conflict-free way while also avoiding the services of middleman.
+For executing the programs in the decentralized network, the nodes in the network have to spend their computing power, in return, they get paid in ‘Ether’ which is cryptocurrency made by Ethereum.

+Applications

-Internet now is a part of the life of people but with the advent of internet, a lot of security and privacy concerns have arisen.
+Internet has become an important part of life.
+But with the advent of the internet a lot of security and privacy concerns have arisen.
 By the help of Blockchain, a lot of those security concerns can be addressed ensuring privacy, security and transparency in data and reduced cost in transactions.
-It will be user centric rather than information centric, decentralized, private and secure.
+It will be user-centric as opposed to information-centric, decentralized, private and secure.
 Monopoly of big IT companies with the information of users will gradually decrease and users will have more control over their data and privacy.
-The original internet grew up more centralized with control over the information of users and dependent on large powerful providers of cloud services, servers and social media.
-Blockchain however, can resolve some of the endemic flaws inherent to present internet protocol by the concept of decentralization backed by cryptography.
+The original internet is more centralized with control over the information of users and dependent on large powerful providers of cloud services, servers and social media.
+Blockchain however, can resolve some of the endemic flaws inherent to present internet by the concept of decentralization backed by cryptography.